-To complicate matters, the theory of special relativity, which preceded general relativity by a decade, predicts a similar effect for clocks in motion—a stationary clock will tick faster than a moving clock.
-This is the source of the famous twin paradox: Following a round-trip journey on a spaceship traveling at some exceptionally high velocity, a traveler would return to Earth to find that her twin sibling is now older than she is, because time has passed more slowly on the moving ship than on Earth.
+To complicate matters, Einstein's special theory of relativity, which preceded general relativity by a decade, predicts a similar effect for clocks in motion—a stationary clock will tick faster than a moving clock.
+This is the source of the famous twin paradox: following a round-trip journey on a spaceship traveling at some exceptionally high velocity, a traveler would return to Earth to find that her twin sibling is now older than she is, because time has passed more slowly on the moving ship than on Earth.

 Thanks to improved timekeeping, similar demonstrations can now take place at more mundane scales in the laboratory.
-In a series of experiments described in the September 24 issue of Science, researchers at the National Institute of Standards and Technology (NIST) in Boulder, Colo., registered differences in the passage of time between two high-precision optical atomic clocks when one was elevated by just a third of a meter or when one was set in motion at speeds of less than 10 meters per second.
+In a series of experiments described in the September 24, 2010, Science, researchers at the National Institute of Standards and Technology (NIST) registered differences in the passage of time between two high-precision optical atomic clocks when one was elevated by just a third of a meter or when one was set in motion at speeds of less than 10 meters per second.

 To put the sensitivity of the optical clocks in perspective, Chou notes that the two timekeepers in the study differed after a height change of a mere step on a staircase—never mind the entire floor separating you from your noisy neighbor—or with just a few meters per second of motion.
 “If you push your daughter on a swing, it's about that speed,” he says.

-Müller has used atom interferometry to make precision measurements of relativistic effects, measurements that rely not on counting individual oscillations but on tracking the interference between two waves.
+Müller has used atom interferometry to make precision measurements of relativistic effects—measurements that rely not on counting individual oscillations but rather on tracking the interference between quantum waves representing individual atoms.
 (The frequencies of such waves, which oscillate tens of billions of times faster than the petahertz laser in an aluminum clock, are simply too high to monitor and count.)
-It is a process akin to striking two tuning forks to listen to the pulsations of their interference, without actually measuring how many times each fork vibrates.
-In that sense atom interferometers are pendulums without clockwork, so although they can make physical measurements with great precision, they cannot be used to keep time.
+It is a process akin to striking two tuning forks to listen to the pulsations of their interference without actually measuring how many times each fork vibrates.
+In that sense, atom interferometers are pendulums without clockwork, so although they can make physical measurements with great precision, they cannot be used to keep time.

 “The new work operates on familiar scales of distance and velocity, with clocks that can be used for universal timing applications,” Müller says.
 “They see the effects of general and special relativity, and that makes relativity something you can kind of see and touch.”